danofff/to_do_ts/README.md

 # To-do application.

-This is simple to-do application, which were written using **Typescript** in both server and client part of application.
+This is simple to-do application, which was written using **Typescript** in both server and client part of application.

 Main feature of the project is hadling todos using **drag&drop** technology.